HeyGen x Claude | Turn prompts into AI videos instantly

 Provide a syllabus.
 Claude Code with HeyGen Skills researches each module, writes the scripts, and produces avatar-led lesson videos.

-Claude writes a personalised script for each prospect.
+Claude writes a personalized script for each prospect.
 HeyGen generates a unique avatar video for each contact.
 Claude Code can run this for hundreds of leads.

 Product announcements